awesto/django-shop/docs/reference/search.rst

 How should a customer find the product he desires in a more or less unstructured collection of countless products?
 Hierarchical navigation often doesn't work and takes too much time.
-Thanks to the way we use the Internet today, most site visitors expect one central search field in, or nearby the main navigation bar of a site.
+Thanks to the way we use the Internet today, most site visitors expect one central search field inside, or nearby the main navigation bar of a site.

 Search Engine API
 =================

-In Django the most popular API for full-text search is Haystack_.
-While other indexing backends, such as Solr and Whoosh might work as well, the best results have been achieved with Elasticsearch_.
+While it is possible to adopt other search backends to **django-SHOP** with little effort, this documentation focuses exclusively on Elasticsearch_.

-Therefore this documentation focuses exclusively on Elasticsearch.
-And since in **django-SHOP** every programming interface uses REST, search is no exception here.
-Fortunately there is a project named drf-haystack_, which "restifies" our search results, if we use a special serializer class.
+Until version 1.1, **django-SHOP** used Haystack_.
+Haystack is a great third party app for Django and easy to adapt for full-text search.
+Unfortunately, Haystack was never adopted to versions of Elasticsearch beyond 1.7.
+Also, it didn't allow complicated queries and the configuration is minimal and highly restricted.
+Therefore, **django-SHOP** version 1.2 has been refactored to use elasticsearch-dsl_ together with django-elasticsearch-dsl_.
+It now supports up to the most recent versions of Elasticsearch, which currently are 7.5.

 In this document we assume that the merchant only wants to index his products, but not any arbitrary content, such as for example the terms and condition, as found outside **django-SHOP**, but inside